Val Saint Lambert Sputnik Chandelier

 Manufacturer: Massive, Kontich and Wommelgem, Belgium.
 Val Saint Lambert produced the glass parts for these lamps, as confirmed by the company.

-Other versions: Also made with a chromed metal frame, different sizes, round or flat discs, rod or chain.
+Other versions: Also made with a chromed metal (iron) frame, different sizes, round or flat discs, rod or chain.
 Wall lamps and flush mounts were also produced.
+Also made in brass plated iron.

 Also the other Belgian company S.A.
 Boulanger sold these lamps.
 But with slightly different parts.
 What is most striking is a completely different canopy, as you can see on the left.
 The Massive label hung on a string, the S.A.
 Boulanger label is glued inside the canopy, but is often gone (see below).